Summary: A Treatise of Human Nature (page 3)

 15.

-It is a matter of escaping a false dilemma, summed up as follows: either the idea of Man represents all men of all sizes and qualities, or it represents a man without size and without quality.
+The aim is to escape a false dilemma, which runs as follows: either the idea of Man represents all men of all sizes and qualities, or it represents a man without size and without quality.

 The first proposition is absurd, for it would require an infinite understanding to conceive all possible sizes and qualities.

-The second is equally absurd, because it is impossible to imagine a quantity or quality without its degree—one cannot imagine a line without a length.
-Moreover, the idea derives from an impression.
-As all impressions are determined in both quality and quantity, so too must ideas be.
+The second is equally absurd, since it is impossible to imagine a quantity or quality without its degree—one cannot imagine a line without a length.
+Moreover, an idea derives from an impression.
+Since all impressions are determined in both quality and quantity, ideas must be likewise.

 Hume therefore concludes: Abstract ideas are therefore, in themselves individual, however they may become general in their representation.
 The image in the mind is only that of a particular object, tho' the application of it in our reasoning be the same, as if it were universal